SWC-OSG-Workshop/2015-10-27-duke/novice/DHTC/04a-ScalingUp.md

     $ condor_submit SA_Opt.submit  # Submit the condor job description file "SA_Opt.submit"

 Now you have submitted the an ensemble of 10 jobs.
-The jobs should be finished quickly (less than an hour).
+The jobs should be finished quickly (less than few minutes).
 You can check the status of the submitted job by using the `condor_q` command as follows

     $ condor_q username  # The status of the job is printed on the screen.
 Here, username is your login name.